evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

-In this tutorial, you will monitor a toy ML model using Evidently Cloud.
+In this tutorial, you will monitor a toy ML model using Evidently Cloud and learn the core workflows.

-It will take 1 minute to launch a demo dashboard and 10 minutes to complete the tutorial for a new dataset to learn the core workflows.
+It will take you 15 minutes to launch a demo dashboard and complete the tutorial for a new dataset.
 You must have basic knowledge of Python to work with Evidently Cloud using the API.

-Want a simpler example on how to send the data?
-Check this [Evidently Cloud "Hello World"](quickstart-cloud.md).
+Have only a couple of minutes?
+Check this [Evidently Cloud "Hello World"](quickstart-cloud.md) instead.

 # Part 1.
 Demo dashboard